-The number of hosts field specifies the number of host CPUs on the Multibus interface.
+The number of hosts field specifies the number of host CPUs on the Unibus interface.
 Permissible values depend on the mode of operation.
 In all modes, the value OFFH will retain the value currently in force.
 Upon first configuration, the default value is 1.
 In operation modes 0 and 1, only the value 1 may otherwise be specified.
 However in mode 2 (network bootstrap), this field can be either 0 or 1.
 If 0, then the host message queues are undefined and the configuration message fields pertaining to them will not be examined.
 Its value is preserved in the reply message.
 4.4.16.
 Host-to-EXOS Message Queue Base Address Field

-The host-to-EXOS message queue base address field specifies the base address of the shared memory which contains the queue data structures for transferring messages from the host to the EXOS/101 (see section 4.5).
+The host-to-EXOS message queue base address field specifies the base address of the shared memory which contains the queue data structures for transferring messages from the host to the EXOS 204 (see Section 4.5).
 Addresses for all message queue data structures are 16-bit offsets, calculated relative to this base.
-NX/101's interpretation of this base address depends on the host address mode selected (see sections 3.9 and 4.4.7).
+NX 200's interpretation of this base address depends on the host address mode selected (see Sections 3.9 and 4.4.7).

 In segmented mode, this field must contain an 8086-style segmented address, stored according to the convention described for the longword data type (lower-order 16 bits contain the offset, higher-order 16 bits contain the segment).
 The offset value of this address must be 0; therefore the segment begins on some even 16-byte address boundary.
-Note that this format is sufficient only to describe a 20-bit address, or 1 Mbyte of host memory.

-In absolute mode this field contains a 24-bit absolute memory address, also stored as a longword.
-The lower-order 24 bits contain the address; the remaining high-order 8 bits are reserved and must be 0.
+In absolute mode this field contains a 18-bit absolute memory address, also stored as a longword.
+The lower-order 18 bits contain the address; the remaining high-order 14 bits are reserved and must be 0.
 Furthermore, the lower-order 4 bits of the address must also be 0, so that the segment begins on some even 16-byte address boundary.
-This format can describe 16 Mbytes of host memory.